agoose77/notes/nuclear/detectors/thick-target-inverse-kinematics.md

 In the above figure, the elastic scattering events correspond to the locus of points bounded by the dashed black contour line.
 The inelastic scattering events lie below this region (corresponding to a smaller ToF), denoted by the red dashed line.

+Following the identification of the elastic and inelastic scattering events, the centre of mass (CoM) energy $E_\text{com}$ may be determined, using the stopping powers of the beam and target nuclei.

 [1]: https://iopscience.iop.org/article/10.1088/1742-6596/569/1/012052/meta
  <!-- TODO write this up: -->
 [2]: http://farside.ph.utexas.edu/teaching/336k/Newtonhtml/node51.html